spsaucier/ffa_sw/readme.md

-# Foundation for Apps Template
+# Star Wars Compendium using Foundation for Apps

-This is the default template project for Foundation for Apps.
+This is a single-page app using for Foundation for Apps and a RESTful Star Wars API.
 It's powered by Node, Gulp, Angular, and libsass.
-It provides you with a basic template to get started with Angular and Foundation for Apps.
-If you're already an Angular developer, you may instead want to install the components into your own stack using Bower: `bower install foundation-apps`

 ## Requirements